pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Zhong_2018.md

 ### Simplifying path commands

+* Zhong represents *all* path commands as cubic Bézier curves
-* Lines, quadratic Bézier curves and cubic Bézier curves are modelled using the high degree cubic-order equation
+  * Lines, quadratic Bézier curves and cubic Bézier curves are modelled using cubic Bézier curves
   * Elliptical arc segments cannot be perfectly transformed into a cubic Bézier.
 They are approximated as cubic Béziers.

 ### Pen state vector